LONG TERM FREE PARKING NEAR THE MARY KEHOE CENTRE

 Films run from 1.5 hours to 2.0 hours.
 Then there is the discussion, then maybe you would like to join other class members for coffee and a chat at the Sandbar Cafe.
 You therefore need a car park that lasts from 12.30pm to 4.30pm.
 That’s 4 hours!

 Yes there are parking permits available in the U3A Office.
-But with 100 people in the FRIDAY MOVIE class, and only 15 permits, you may not get one.
+But with 20 people in the FRIDAY MOVIE class, as well as other classes, and only 15 permits, you may not get one.
 So what do you do?

 There is plenty of unrestricted parking in nearby streets.
-So if you are prepared to walk about 400 meters your parking problems are over.
+So if you are prepared to walk a few blocks your parking problems are over.
 Also in Beaconsfield Pde there is free, 4 hour parking.